Kitware/trame/docs/content/docs/tutorial-paraview.md

 The `load_data()` function requires us to code the follow

 1. Process a `--data` argument that contains the path to the file to load
-2. Load the provided file path as state file.
+2. Load the provided file path as a state file.
 3. Create a view element and connect it to the view defined in the state
 4. Add that view element into the content of our UI